Does your pet drink enough water?

 But you should be monitoring how much water your pet drinks.
-It's not hard to do, and sudden changes in the amounts of water your pet consumes can be an indication that something is wrong.
+Sudden changes in the amounts of water your pet consumes can be an indication that something is wrong.
 In addition, there are health issues that can be caused from not drinking enough (dehydration, kidney issues, organ failure), and even from over drinking (electrolyte imbalances, hyponatremia, bloat).

-So, although filling your pet's water bowl each day may be mostly a mindless task, monitoring your pet's fluid intake can definitely be beneficial.
+Filling your pet’s water bowl each day may mostly be a mindless task.
+But monitoring their fluid intake can definitely be beneficial.
 Sound off below!
 Do you monitor how much water your pet drinks each day?
 Has doing so ever helped you discover, or prevent, a health issue?